Eitoku (crater)

 Eitoku is a crater on Mercury.
 It has a diameter of 101 kilometers.
 Its name was adopted by the International Astronomical Union in 1976.
 Eitoku is named for the Japanese artist Kanō Eitoku, who lived from 1543 to 1590.

+Irregular depressions lie within the central peak complex on the floor of the crater.
+The depressions may be evidence of explosive volcanism.

 Eitoku is due south of the crater Rublev, which is itself east of the large crater Tolstoj.
+Lucena crater is to the south of Eitoku.